 The luxurious primary bath was heavily influenced by the homeowner's travels and his stays at world-class hotels like The Ritz-Carlton in Moscow, the Baccarat Hotel in New York City, the Le Meurice in Paris, The Peninsula Hong Kong, and the Beverly Hills Hotel in Los Angeles.

-Complete with stunning marble slab walls, a steam shower with eucalyptus aromatherapy, heated marble floors, a heated towel rack, and even a heated fogless shower mirror for shaving, the master bath has all the amenities of a luxurious hotel bathroom.
+Complete with stunning marble slab walls, a steam shower with eucalyptus aromatherapy, heated marble floors, a heated towel rack, and even a heated fogless shower mirror for shaving, the primary bath has all the amenities of a luxurious hotel bathroom.

 Though many design elements imbue the space with color, few are as impactful as the custom SDS dichroic console in the entry.
 "It sets the tone for the edited impacts of color found throughout the home," says Saavedra.

 The multi-color console is juxtaposed with a custom monolith door in ebonized oak, which "floats on a hidden track to reveal an intimate entertaining space complete with everything that one needs for a cocktail in front of the fire," explains the designer.

 Inside is the ultimate lounge space, filled with a bold pattern, color, and art.
 Thanks to Saavedra, the room is a complete 180 from what it once was—and devoid of Southwestern-inspired design tropes.
 "Originally there was a silver-leafed antler chandelier and two black leather swivel chairs," divulges the designer.